iode131/dotfiles/README.md

-# My Omarchy config
+# My Omarchy config for QUATTRO

-My config is rather close to the stock Omarchy, at least to this day (v3.5.1) **APRIL 18 2026**.
+My config is rather close to the stock Omarchy, at least to this day (v4.0.2) **SEPTEMBER 3 2026**.
 Therefore, most of it lies in .dotfiles:

 - .config/hypr/*
-- .config/waybar/*
 - starship.toml

 ## Manual config steps